Who wins the Donovan Mitchell vs. Kyle Kuzma matchup in tonight's game?

 Donovan Mitchell vs. Kyle Kuzma and the Washington Wizards: Stats, Projections and Game Preview

-The Washington Wizards and Donovan Mitchell will battle when the Wizards (6-26) take on the Cleveland Cavaliers (18-15) at Rocket Mortgage Fieldhouse on Wednesday, January 3 starting at 7:00 PM ET.
+The Washington Wizards (6-27) square off against Donovan Mitchell and the Cleveland Cavaliers (19-15) at Rocket Mortgage Fieldhouse in Cleveland, Ohio on Friday, January 5 tipping off at 7:30 PM ET.

 Buy Tickets for This Game on Ticketmaster!